bfine9618/PredictingInterestLevel/README.md

 #### Final Model

+Due to the lack of information on the test data, we are unable to effectivly predict "prob_buildInterest" for all of the test data.
+In this particular test set, 51% of the test data is able to be predicted using this method; therefore, we broke the test data into two sets: high quality data and low quality data.
+The high quality data is run through a multi-class logrithmic predictor, generating ~92% prediction accuracy.
+The remaining 49% of data is classified using an SVM with ~71% accuracy.
+Therefore, our expected accuracy is .91*.51+.71*.49=0.812 or ~81%.
+This blended strategy gave us the best outcome.

+#### Conclusion

+**LOCATION, LOCATION, LOCATION**.
+This classification problem is not one of features or price.
+Ultimately it comes down to which areas of a city are "hot".
+Which neighborhoods are sellers' markets.
+Therefore, we believe that the best real-estate classifiers will not classify individual units, but instead classify building or city blocks.
+This will allow market modelers to more accuratly invest in real estate and renters to understand the value of thier home.
+A byproduct of this approach, allows extremely high accuracy of logistc prediction, enabling sellers to determing the interest level of their specific unit.

 #### Future Plans
 In future models, there may be a way to predict "prob_buildManager" by running a KNN on the lat long data.
 If we can do this with high accuracy we can improve our overall model.